A2Amir/Inference-Performance-in-Tensorflow/README.md

 <img src="./imgs/2.gif" width="600" height="350"/>
 <p align="right">

-**Notice:** it's easy to convert back to a floating point number if need be as well.
-With just this small change, we save 75% in this pace.
+**Notice:** it's easy to convert back to a floating point number if it needs.

+## 8-bit Calculations

+I have covered freezing the graph and optimizing for inference, but I haven’t yet covered quantization.
+So the next optimization I will discuss is converting the graph to perform 8-bit calculations.
+Here’s an example using the **transform_graph** tool:

+    ~/tensorflow/bazel-bin/tensorflow/tools/graph_transforms/transform_graph \
+    --in_graph=frozen_graph.pb \
+    --out_graph=eightbit_graph.pb \
+    --inputs=image_input \
+    --outputs=Softmax \
+    --transforms='
+    add_default_attributes
+    remove_nodes(op=Identity, op=CheckNumerics)
+    fold_constants(ignore_errors=true)
+    fold_batch_norms
+    fold_old_batch_norms
+    fuse_resize_and_conv
+    quantize_weights
+    quantize_nodes
+    strip_unused_nodes
+    sort_by_execution_order'

+There’s a lot going on here, which you can find more information in the TensorFlow Graph Transforms documentation.
+The gist is that fold transforms look for subgraphs that always evaluate to  the same result.
+Then they consolidate each such subgraph into one Constant node. quantize_weights converts all the operations in the graph that have eight-bit quantized equivalents, and leaves the rest in floating point.
+It also adds nodes to convert back to floating point.
+The quantize_weights transform is mainly for reducing graph size.
+For the desired quantization computation behaviour we’ll need to use quantize_nodes as well.